Divided Attention: Unsupervised Multi-Object Discovery with Contextually Separated Slots: Experiments

-To better understand the role of adversarial training, in Fig.~\ref{fig:adv} we display the scatter between reconstruction error and segmentation $\text{Mask Entropy} = \sum_i^4 m_i \log(m_i)$ during training.
+We apply SAN to \emph{reconstruct the flow} as the baseline , and also combining SAN with the conditional decoder.
+Fig.~\ref{tab:adv} summarizes the results.
+Our conditional decoder allows exploiting photometric information, in addition to motion, improving bIoU; adversarial learning fosters better separation among slots, reducing slot confusion and improving SPC.
+In Fig.~\ref{fig:adv} we also display the scatter between reconstruction error and segmentation $\text{Mask Entropy} = \sum_i^4 m_i \log(m_i)$ during training.
 A smaller entropy corresponds to a more certain mask output, indicating that the decoder relies more on single slots to reconstruct optical flow for each particular object.
 At each level of reconstruction error, the larger $\lambda$, the smaller the mask entropy.
-This phenomenon is expected since, with information separation, only one slot contains information about the flow of each object, validating our adversarial training.
-Note that entropy regularization is applied to existing unsupervised segmentation methods ({\em e.g.,} \cite{yang2021self}), and our adversarial loss provides a potential alternative to entropy regularization.
+This phenomenon validates the effect of our adversarial training.
+Note that entropy regularization is also applied to existing unsupervised segmentation methods ({\em e.g.} MoSeg), and our adversarial loss provides a potential alternative to entropy regularization.